ManishPatwal/Data_Science_Key_Concepts_Link/README.md

 **Suport Vector Machine**
 https://www.analyticsvidhya.com/blog/2017/09/understaing-support-vector-machine-example-code/
+In geometry, a hyperplane is a subspace whose dimension is one less than that of its ambient space.
+If a space is 3-dimensional then its hyperplanes are the 2-dimensional planes, while if the space is 2-dimensional, its hyperplanes are the 1-dimensional lines.
 If you have a classification problem, i.e., discrete label to predict, you can use C-classification and nu-classification.

 If you have a regression problem, i.e., continuous number to predict, you can use eps-regression and nu-regression.